About the Foundation

 Today, CHI St. Vincent Health System serves more than 800,000 people in eight central Arkansas counties.
 Arkansans have many points of access to the comprehensive care provided by St. Vincent, including three hospital facilities, 26 clinics and hundreds of physicians.
 St. Vincent excels today because we continue to be responsive to the needs of our patients and focused on better outcomes for them.

-Over the years, CHI St. Vincent has earned a reputation for exceptional care in many medical specialties, including cardiac, orthopedic, spine, stroke and women’s services.
-New specialty centers include the Longevity Center at St. Vincent and the Arkansas Neuroscience Institute.
+Over the years, CHI St. Vincent has earned a reputation for exceptional care in many medical specialties, including cardiac, orthopedic, spine, stroke and women’s services, including our world-class, community based neuroscience institutes, such as the Arkansas Neuroscience Institute (ANI).
 Each of these Centers of Excellence is guided by the same central commitment to quality that is a St. Vincent hallmark.

 A Notable Record of Firsts